maryrosecook/coquette/README.md

 A game where you, the valiant player, must find a person of indeterminate gender in distress so you can take them away from all this.
 The code below appears in `/demos/simple/`.
 Open `/demos/simple/index.html` to play.

-An HTML page that includes a canvas element, the Coquette library and the game code:
+The HTML below defines a canvas element and loads in Coquette and the game code.

 ```html
 <!DOCTYPE html>